Phuc Tue Center and Bode Long Bien: Engaging Volunteer Teaching

-In addition to the normal work at local schools, volunteers are welcome to join French or English communication classes for local children and students that we organize once or twice a year (usually during the Summer).
-Through this project, volunteers can learn and develop teaching skills through working independently, making lesson plans, and creating their own classroom activities.
+In addition to regular school duties, volunteers are invited to join our French or English communication classes for local children and students, organized once or twice a year, typically in the summer.
+These projects offer volunteers a chance to hone their teaching skills by working independently, creating lesson plans, and designing classroom activities.